 If you're going to rent a car for your stay in Bonao, you may find that picking up your rental from the airport right when you arrive is the best option for you.
 Local agencies are available, though most people use these agencies to rent mini-bikes and scooters known as pasolas.
 The cost to rent a car here will range from $30 to $125(USD) a day, while pasolas are anywhere from $15 to $50(USD) per bike.
 Scooters are best used by single adults or couples who are looking for a quick way to zip around town and like an adventure.
 Others will want to stick to renting cars, and even sports utility vehicles which have four-wheel drive and good suspension in order to ensure they are able to manage the unpaved roads that the area is known for.

 In order to rent here, you'll need to be at least 21-years-old, but usually 23 to 25, have a valid driver's license from your country of origin, your passport, and a credit card that is able to cover the cost of the rental plus a deposit that will be refunded when you return the vehicle in good shape.

 Remember, if you are traveling with children you'll need to bring the appropriate child safety seats because it is rare that the rental agency will provide these for you.

-happens to be the only rental service our listing information includes.
-You can give them a call at (809) 525-7222, or they are found on Cocos 3 in the heart of Bonao.
+is the only rental service for which we have information.
+When planning, you can call them at (809) 525-7222, or find them on Cocos 3 in the heart of Bonao.

 Driving in Bonao is not unlike driving in the United States.
 Traffic flows on the right side of the road, and many rules are very similar, though not often enforced.
 Seat belts are mandatory, talking on your cell phone while you're driving is prohibited, and speed limits are directly related to the type of area you're driving in.
 Small towns and rural areas have speed limits posted at around 60 kilometers per hour, while out on the highway it can go up to 100 kilometers per hour.